Yluro/cosmochlore/README.md

 - **Automorphism-aware deduplication**: the reference shape's own symmetry group is precomputed, so permutations that are guaranteed to produce identical scores (automorphisms of the reference shape's point group) are never evaluated twice.
 - **Branch-and-bound pruning**: partial assignments are bounded using the subadditivity property of the singular-value sum, allowing branches that provably cannot beat the current best score to be discarded early.

-This algorithm mirrors the pruning strategy used by `cosymlib`'s Fortran `shp.f90` engine.
-Cosmochlore's implementation is writen in fully safe Rust relying on [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) for the linear algebra computations.

 ## Acknowledgements

 This project reimplements the shape-measure methodology originally developed for the `SHAPE` program and continued in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) by the Electronic Structure Group at the Universitat de Barcelona.
 Cosmochlore is an independent, from-scratch Rust implementation and is not affiliated with the original authors.

 ## License

-**The code, binaries and sample tests are provided as is with no warranty of any kind.** This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the LICENSE file or https://www.gnu.org/licenses/gpl-3.0.html for full terms.
+**The code, binaries and sample tests are provided as is, with no warranty of any kind.** This program is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the `LICENSE.md` file or https://www.gnu.org/licenses/gpl-3.0.html for full terms.

-Portions of this software are based on `cosymlib` (`shp.f90`), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.
+Parts of the `cshm` module are based on `cosymlib` (`shp.f90`), Copyright (c) 2021 Pere Alemany, Efrem Bernuz, Abel Carreras and Miquel Llunell, licensed under the MIT License.

+Parts of the `odis` module is are based on the [`OctaDist`](https://octadist.github.io/)<sup>3</sup> algorithm, Copyright (c) 2019-2026  Rangsiman Ketkaew et al., licensed under the GNU General Public License v3.0 (GPL-3.0).

+The program relies on the [`clap`](https://crates.io/crates/clap) crate for argument parsing.
+Dual-licensed under Apache 2.0 or MIT licenses.

+The program relies on the [`nalgebra`](https://docs.rs/nalgebra/latest/nalgebra/) crate for the fast linear algebra computations.
+Licensed under the Apache 2.0 license.

 ## References

 1. Cirera, J., Ruiz, E., & Alvarez, S. (2005).
-Continuous Shape Measures as a Stereochemical Tool in Organometallic Chemistry.
-Organometallics, 24(7), 1556–1562. https://doi.org/10.1021/om049150z
+Continuous Shape Measures as a Stereochemical Tool in Organometallic Chemistry. _Organometallics_, 24(7), 1556–1562. https://doi.org/10.1021/om049150z
 2. Alvarez, S., Alemany, P., Casanova, D., Cirera, J., Llunell, M., & Avnir, D. (2005).
-Shape maps and polyhedral interconversion paths in transition metal chemistry.
-Coordination Chemistry Reviews, 249(17–18), 1693–1708. https://doi.org/10.1016/j.ccr.2005.03.031
+Shape maps and polyhedral interconversion paths in transition metal chemistry. _Coordination Chemistry Reviews_, 249(17–18), 1693–1708. https://doi.org/10.1016/j.ccr.2005.03.031
+3. Ketkaew, R., Tantirungrotechai, Y., Harding, P., Chastanet, G., Guionneau, P., Marchivie, M., & Harding, D. J. (2021).
+OctaDist: a tool for calculating distortion parameters in spin crossover and coordination complexes. _Dalton Transactions_, 50(3), 1086–1096. https://doi.org/10.1039/d0dt03988h